thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 ## UPDATES & FIXES

+### Added metadata exclusions functionality
+Users have new metadata exclusion configuration options
+- Maximum Repeatability - Set the maximum number of times that a layer be generated per layer configuration set.
+This can now be set at a global level, layer level and layer item level.
+- Incompatible Traits - Set the combination of traits that may not be generated together to remove / enforce certain combinations.

+Please see the [Layer Configuration](./README.md#b-update-your-layer-configurations) section.

 ### Reveal Script
 Users have a new Reveal script that can be used to reveal NFTs that do not belong to their wallet address anymore.
 This script runs every X number of seconds, that can be set on the salesInterval field in the account_details.js file.
 The default is 900000 (15 minutes).